puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

 Modules are stored in `/etc/puppetlabs/puppet/modules`.
 (This can be configured with the [`modulepath`](/references/3.2.latest/configuration.html#modulepath) setting in `puppet.conf`.)

-Modules are directories.
+Modules are directory trees.
 Their basic structure looks like this:

 - `motd/` (the module name)
     - `manifests/`